-Preliminary results of the modified Class II survey

-and inventory performed in the summer of 2016 are promising.
+Results of the modified Class II survey and inventory performed in the summer of 2016 are legion and promising.
 GIS analysis of LiDAR imagery facilitated the recordation of Global Positioning System (GPS) Universal Transverse Mercator (UTM) coordinates (points, lines, polygons) with a Trimble GPS unit owned by the GRTE SRM GIS Office.
 Thousands of fragmentary, relict, and extant cultural resources were located in the vicinity of the MRHD between June 6 and August 10, 2016.
 To identify correctly and associate newly located cultural resources with persons, historic-era homestead properties, and historic events is a complex and lengthy process requiring thorough artifact analysis and substantial background, ethnologic, and archival (contextual) research.
-Processing and post-processing of the fieldwork data is ongoing.
+Processing and post-processing of the fieldwork data by Mr. Schroeder resulted in the formal recordation of 58 new site records, 21 isolated finds, and the updating of 18 site records with improved artifact identification, location, and images thereof including the first official site records for the Mormon Row school and church (48TE2039 and 48TE2061 respectively).

-To make recommendations of significance, eligibility, and/or inclusion as contributing elements or not to an historic district, e.g. MRHD; 48TE1444, requires technical, logistical, and theoretical maneuvers.
+To make recommendations of significance, eligibility, and/or inclusion as contributing elements (or not) to an historic district, e.g. MRHD; 48TE1444, requires technical, logistical, and theoretical maneuvers.
 Moving from the artifact scale to the site, feature, or historic district scale is a scalar process.
 Once at the site or historic district scale, it may be appropriate to ask whether the cultural resources can be addressed at a landscape scale, and ask new research questions such as: What if one were to consider all the cultural resources-prehistoric, historic, and natural-together?
-Are there theories and/or methodologies that can accommodate multiple layers of cultural resources and timeframes and result in interpretations that are appropriate and meaningful for present and future cultural resources management (CRM) praxis?
+Might the updated cultural resources record be better designated as a Rural Historic Landscape (RHL)?
+The short answer is, yes.